Edward Olivares Player Props: Royals vs. Dodgers

-On Friday, Edward Olivares (.237 on-base percentage in past 10 games, 72 points below season-long percentage) and the Kansas City Royals face the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
-First pitch is at 8:10 PM ET.
+The Kansas City Royals, including Edward Olivares (.222 on-base percentage in past 10 games, 84 points below season-long percentage), battle starting pitcher Julio Urias and the Los Angeles Dodgers at Kauffman Stadium, Saturday at 7:15 PM ET.

-He had a hitless performance in his previous game (0-for-0 with an RBI) against the Guardians.
+In his previous game he had a hitless showing (0-for-2) against the Dodgers.

 Edward Olivares Game Info & Props vs. the Dodgers